drowe67/misc/radio_ae/README.md

 1. Test: Try vocoder with several speakers and background noise.
    + can hear some whitsles on vk5dgr_test.wav with vanilla fargan (maybe check if I have correct version)

-1. Not sure about training with tanh clamping at +/-1 on rx, as fading and noise will push it >>1.
-We should be using soft decision information, e.g. 1 symbol plus 1 of noise is a "very likely" 1 symbol.

 1. Can we include maximum likelyhood detection in rx side of the bottelneck?
 E.g. a +2 received means very likely +1 was transmitted, and shouldn't have the same weight in decoding operation as a 0 received.
 Probability of received symbol.

-1. Plot scatter diagram of Tx to see where symbols are being mapped.
+1. ~Plot scatter diagram of Tx to see where symbols are being mapped.~

 1. ~Reshape pairs of symbols to QPSK, as I think effect of noise will be treated differently in a 2D mapping maybe sqrt(2) better.~